 Iceland is the only place in the world where such impressive passages into the ice have been built for the purpose of welcoming visitors.
 While natural ice caves do form on the lower parts of other glaciers during winter, they are notoriously unreliable due to flooding, and often too unstable to enter.
 Conversely, the ice tunnel in Langjökull is open year-round, and accessible in all but the most tumultuous of weather conditions.

 The tunnel is well lit throughout, and the ground is relatively even, so this tour is more than doable for anyone comfortable on their feet for an hour or so.
 Whether young or old, fit or unfit, the Langjökull ice tunnel is sure to blow you away.

-Once you have enjoyed the incredible beauty here, you will jump back in your vehicle for a return journey that is as stunning as it was on your way up.
+Once you have enjoyed the incredible beauty here, you will jump back in your vehicle for a return journey to Húsafell center.

 Don’t miss this once-in-a-lifetime opportunity.
 Buckle up for a fascinating and magnificent ice-tunnel experience.
 Check availability by choosing a date.

 Please note that the mountain road 550 which connects both Húsafell and Þingvellir National Park to Klaki base camp is a rough gravel road ONLY suitable for 4×4 vehicles during summer (1st of June to 15th of October) and that it is closed in the winter.